 Steve Kaplan: (starts to sweat) Wha- what question?
 You haven’t asked me one.

 HDYGT: (to gawking Elderly Couple at next table) I’m deeply sorry, is my companion bothering you?
-Imagine how I feel! (to Steve Kaplan) Since you refuse to tell me your name, how about telling me what you do for a living?
+Imagine how I feel! (to Steve Kaplan) Since you refuse to tell me your name, Mr. X, how about telling me what you do for a living?

 Elderly Wife: (bats husband’s arm) Harold!